 Basic Auth Prompts

-Login prompts like the one pictured below, called "basic" or "native" authentication prompts, will be automatically auto-filled by Bitwarden browser extensions if there is only 1 login item with a matching URI.
+Login prompts like the one pictured below, called "basic" or "native" authentication prompts, will be automatically auto-filled by Bitwarden browser extensions if there is only one login item with a matching URI.
 You can also use the browser extension's Launch button to automatically open and log in to a basic auth-protected resource.

 Auto-filling on basic auth prompts will, by default, use the Host URI match detection option so that auto-filling is more restrictive.
 This can be changed by setting the match detection option for the relevant login.